hypernovatoast/bluesky-api-token-refresh/README.md

 Automatically refresh BlueSky API access tokens.

 This script helps you automate the process of refreshing your BlueSky API access token.

-Prerequisites
+PREREQUISITES

-    You must already have a valid BlueSky access token and refresh token.
+- You must already have a valid BlueSky access token and refresh token.
-    Place the tokens in the following locations after cloning the repository:
+- As the root user (this folder is restricted with 600 permissions), place the tokens in the following locations after cloning the repository:
-        Access Token: ./secrets/bskyAccessToken.txt
+  - Access Token: ./secrets/bskyAccessToken.txt
-        Refresh Token: ./secrets/bskyRefreshToken.txt
+  - Refresh Token: ./secrets/bskyRefreshToken.txt

 USAGE